runo280/ShamsiDate/README.md

 # ShamsiDate
 Display Shamsi date on LockScreen & NotificationDrawer with Persian digits font via Xposed framework

-* Just for personal use
-* LineageOS 15.1 support only
+* This project created for personal use, so LineageOS 15.1 support only
 * It might works on Stock,Vanilla & Pure Android versions

 ## Screenshots